 8.

-PT: As explained in “Magma Production and Movement” on page 149, below the crossover depth, magma is too dense to rise.
 Even if a hot plume of magma could slowly rise through the entire mantle, the plume would lose heat to colder, overlying rock.
 This heat loss would exceed the excess heat in the plume.
-Calculations show that hot plumes cannot rise from the outer core and produce flood basalts.33 Nor will current processes open cracks in the mantle so a plume can rise.
+Calculations show that hot plumes cannot rise from the outer core and produce flood basalts.75 Nor will current processes open cracks in the mantle so a plume can rise.
 Confining pressures under the crust are simply too great.

 9.